 You may be surprised that Blue Sparrow doesn’t offer pour-over or French press coffee but instead specializes in drip coffee offerings.
 Don’t worry, they’re still out of this world!
 They also serve a variety of other beverages like specialty tea and homemade sodas.

 Last on our list, but certainly not least, Whittier Cafe in the dead center of the city is a hub for local art, art enthusiasts, and coffee lovers all the same.
 Their decor is very neutral and calm, and the other coffee shop customers are just as friendly as the baristas!
 There will be no shortage of conversation here!

 This shop specializes in African coffees, some of the fruitiest and brightest coffees in the world.
 The owner makes a point to meet and form relationships with African coffee farmers, and the specially sourced beans are more than worth the effort because the coffee they serve is outstanding.

 Whittier serves pastries as well as beer and wine, and they host art shows and social gatherings often.

 There you have it: the best coffee shops in Denver!
-We were more than happy to make our way around the city and try these different shops.
+We were more than happy to make our way around the city and try these different Denver coffee shops.
 We’re confident you’ll enjoy the atmosphere, hospitality, conversation, and, most importantly, the coffee from every single one of them.
 Whenever you’re in Denver, we strongly recommend visiting these coffee shops for an experience you won’t soon forget!
 The best coffee in Denver is just around the corner.

 Looking for more great coffee shops?